ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 -------------------
 This proposal requires the GHC team to maintain two packages for the conceivable future.
 This should be a relatively small cost as we expect these packages to be relatively stable.
-Teo Camarasu is happy to take on any maintainance work necessary for these packages for the conceivable future, but someone else would have to take over if they are no longer able to.
+Teo Camarasu is happy to take on any maintainance work necessary for these packages for the forseeable future, but someone else would have to take over if they are no longer able to.

 Backward Compatibility
 ----------------------
-As this proposal deals exclusively with creating new packages, there are no backwards compatibilty worries.
+As this proposal deals exclusively with creating new packages, there are no backwards compatibility worries.

 Alternatives
 ------------
-The design space for improving ``template-haskell`` stability is vast.
-TODO: finish off this section
+The majority of the breaking changes to ``template-haskell`` comes from changes to the TH AST.
+An alternative approach would be to simplify move the TH AST into a new package, and keep ``template-haskell`` as the remaining interface.

+The main issue with this alternative is that it would force a change on basically all users but type (A).
+This would be a large and wide ranging breaking change.

+Another issue is that the ``Lift`` interface has changed much more frequently in the past than the ``Quasiquoter`` interface.
+If either of these changed in the future, then every user would have to update their upper bounds. ] Whereas with the split packages, you only need to update your bounds if the interface you actually depend on has changed.

 Unresolved Questions
 --------------------

-- Should the modules live in the ``TemplateHaskell.`` or the ``Language.Haskell.TH.`` namespace?
+- Should the modules live in the ```TemplateHaskell.`` or the ``Language.Haskell.TH.`` namespace?
-- Should these packages live in the GHC repo, in another repository on Gitlab, or on GitHub?
+- Should these packages live in the GHC repository, in another repository on the GHC Gitlab, or on GitHub?

 Implementation Plan
 -------------------